MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-zypper.md

 Here are some common problems seen when installing with `zypper`.
 If you experience a problem not covered here, [file an issue on github](https://github.com/Azure/azure-cli/issues).

-### Install on SLES 12 or other other systems without Python 3.6
+### Install on SLES 12 or other systems without Python 3.6

 On SLES 12, the defualt python3 package is 3.4 and not supported by Azure CLI.
 You can first build a higher version python3 from source.
 Then you can download the Azure CLI package and install it without dependency.
 ```bash